Odesa National Economics University: History

-Nowadays University consists of 6 campuses and 3 hostels located in the downtown of Odesa.
+Today, the University consists of 6 campuses and 3 hostels located in the downtown of Odesa.

 Academics

-The scientific staff of the university is about 500 people of the faculty, 55% of them have a scientific degree, including 36 professors, doctors of science.
+The scientific staff of the university makes up roughly 500 members of the faculty, 55% of them holding a scientific degree, including 36 professors, doctors of science.
 The university employs 9 academicians, 4 honored workers of education, scientists and engineers.
-This allows to carry out successfully fundamental and applied scientific research on the priority directions of science and technology development.
+This allows them to carry out successfully fundamental and applied scientific research on the priority directions of science and technological development.

 Integration of the Odesa State Economic University into the world educational space is confirmed by the membership in the European Association of Universities.
-The high international rating of the university team allows us cooperate with 49 educational and scientific institutions of the CIS, Germany, Mexico, Israel, Austria, Holland, Italy, Romania, the Czech Republic, Bulgaria, Poland, France, etc.
+The high international rating of the university team allows them to cooperate with 49 educational and scientific institutions of the CIS, Germany, Mexico, Israel, Austria, Holland, Italy, Romania, the Czech Republic, Bulgaria, Poland, France, etc.

 Teachers and students take part in various international programs and projects such as EU DAAD, USAID, SIFE, TEMPUS-TACIS, AISEC and others.
 On September 14, 2010, rector of the University M.I.
-Zveriakov signed the Grand Charter of Universities in one of the oldest Bologna University in Europe.
-This provides recognition of our university in Europe.
-The European Union Ambassador in Ukraine, Jose Pinto Teixeira, opened the Information Center of the European Union at our University.
+Zveriakov signed the Grand Charter of Universities in Bologna University, one of the oldest universities in Europe.
+This provides recognition of the university in Europe.
+The European Union Ambassador in Ukraine, Jose Pinto Teixeira, opened the Information Center of the European Union at the University.
 The university is included in the register of European universities operating in the context of the Bologna system on the principles of openness and mobility.
 The International Department of the university is successfully working on the programs of double bachelor diplomas and student exchange.
-Concluded agreements with the universities of Strasbourg (France) and Mittwayde (Germany).
+Agreements have been concluded with the universities of Strasbourg (France) and Mittwayde (Germany).

 Altogether 10,000 students, postgraduates, doctoral students and applicants study at the university and its departments including citizens from Vietnam, Ecuador, Israel, China, Cyprus, Congo, Moldova, Mongolia, Turkmenistan, etc.